Cloudian raises $94 million for hybrid cloud storage in enterprises

 Cloudian contends that its on-premise storage solution results in lower costs, more consistently managed security, and compliance with data governance policies.

 While traditional storage vendors like NetApp are seeing declining market share, Cloudian contends it is experiencing rapid growth.
-The company currently has 240 customers, up from 80 at their last funding round in October 2016.
+The company currently has 240 customers, up from 80 at its last funding round in October 2016.

-The company has eight offices in the U.S., Asia and Europe with a total staff of 165.
+The company has eight offices in the U.S., Asia, and Europe, with a total staff of 165.

-Cloudian’s storage was used to archive archaic tape storage for Saturday Night Live, which had 40 years of content over 800 episodes, millions of digital assets, and petabytes of data.
+Cloudian was used to archive archaic tape storage for Saturday Night Live, which had 40 years of content over 800 episodes, millions of digital assets, and petabytes of data.
 The tape archive was unmanageable and slow, making it hard to find any data.
-After transitioning to Cloudian, the show was able to greatly consolidate their storage infrastructure, accommodate continued data growth, and quickly locate any asset they needed.
+After transitioning to Cloudian, the show was able to greatly consolidate its storage infrastructure, accommodate continued data growth, and quickly locate any assets needed.